michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 	* Do an error analysis.
 Provide a confusion matrix and sample multiple examples from both false negatives and false positives.
 Do you see any patterns in these errors?
 How might these errors be addressed with different features or if the system could understand something else?
 (You don’t have to implement these, just speculate.)

 ## 2.2 Static word embeddings with feedforward neural network
 In this section, you will build and evaluate a feedforward neural network that uses pre-trained static word embeddings as input.
 To represent the document, you can take the average word embeddings of the input sentence or choose another function.
 You can choose which activation function to use and other hyperparameters.
 You will again use 5-fold cross validation on the dataset.
+There is no need for this model to outperform the logistic regression model you made.

 ### Tasks for section 2.2
 * Implement a feedforward neural network with static word embeddings as input.